tall-josh/tall-josh.github.io/_posts/2017-04-16-Deep-Q-Learning-For-Self-Driving-Cars.md

 <center><img src="/assets/images/2017-04-16-Deep-Q-Learning-For-Self-Driving-Cars/06-feedback.jpeg" alt="Recursive Q-net" style="width: 100%">
 <br><span class="caption"><em>An idea to add additional inputs to the Q-Net, including recursively feeding back previous actions. **Upon editing this 3 years later (atm 2020) I realise this is a bit naive, but considering this was my first attempt at Deep Learning at all this is not a bad idea.
 These days I'd use an LSTM or something.</em></span></center><br>

-Also,[ this article I linked earlier](https://medium.com/@awjuliani/simple-reinforcement-learning-with-tensorflow-part-4-deep-q-networks-and-beyond-8438a3e2b8df) goes over **Splitting Value and Advantage **and** Double DQN**.
+Also,[this article I linked earlier](https://medium.com/@awjuliani/simple-reinforcement-learning-with-tensorflow-part-4-deep-q-networks-and-beyond-8438a3e2b8df) goes over **Splitting Value and Advantage** and **Double DQN**.
 I definitely want implement these modifications at some point.
 I just need the time, I plan to work on it over the winder and summer breaks this year.
 Ideally I will be able to incorporate it into my final year project.
 Either way, I’ve been bitten by the blogging bug so I’ll post whatever I end up doing.